The best 4th of July sales to shop ahead of the holiday | CNN Underscored

 Home and health

-- Albany Park: Chill out on a brand new couch this 4th of July!
-Starting July 1st, Albany Park is offering 12% off sofas and sectionals with code JULY12 .
+- Albany Park: Chill out on a brand-new couch this Fourth of July!
+Starting July 1, Albany Park is offering 12% off sofas and sectionals with code JULY12.

 - Allform: Score some cozy new living room furniture now that everything is 20% off with the code JULY0420.